United Kingdom - Passport & Nationality - British Citizenship by Descent

 - Ordering our FREE Status Trace

 You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your British Passport Review.
 Once you have completed these two steps, we will contact you by phone or email to discuss your nationality situation and talk through what should happen next.
-This may involve advising you to instruct our team of British nationality specialists to look into your case further to provide a definitive answer (Step 4).
+This may involve advising you to instruct our team of British Citizenship specialists to look into your case further to provide a definitive answer (Step 4).

-"Do I qualify for a British Passport if my Mother or Father is British?"
-This is one of the most common questions faced in assessing British Citizenship by Descent.
-We set out below the criteria and requirements to qualify for British Nationality by Descent and to a British Passport by Descent - that is, qualifying through a parent.
+We set out below the criteria and requirements to qualify for British Citizenship by Descent and to hold a British Passport by Descent - that is, qualifying through a British parent.

-British Citizens (i.e. those who hold full British Nationality and the right to carry a British Passport) can be divided into two categories:
+British Citizens (i.e. those who hold full British Citizenship and the right to carry a British Passport) can be divided into two categories:

 - British by Descent